dotneko/omg/README.md

 ```
 ### Validators

-A list of active validators and their addresses on the chain can be queried using the `validator query` command:
+A list of active validators and their valoper-addresses on the chain can be queried using the `validator show` command:

 ```
-omg validator query
+omg validator show
 ```

 ### Queries